RongYu98/Play-Visualizer/README.md

 __Change Log:__

+5/30/16
+- Add Players no longer needs to be constantly pressed -RY

 5/28/16:
 - Selected player is highlighted in yellow -IG
 - Prevented paths from being drawn outside of field -IG

 5/26/16:
-- Select works every way indended, i != this.i
+- Select works every way indended, i != this.i -RY
 - Added ability to delete individual players or all players -IG
 - Changed paths array to an object with IDs as keys -IG